blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

  * In one case under the original policy, the agent _does_ discover this loophole, and executes on it to the user's satisfaction, but the evaluation does not grade it as getting to the correct database state.
     - In the one case that worked under the new policy, the agent discovered the same loophole but this time got the correct database state such that evaluation was scored as passing.

 It seems in this case that premature transfers to a human agent are not the main problem.
 Instead, this seems to be an issue with the assistant model in terms of being creative enough to figure out the loophole, as well as an evaluation issue in there not being a unique database state that satisfies the user's requests.
-I have not been able to figure out the discrepancy by inspection, but I believe this may be a case where there is not a unique correct outcome (indeed, the original Tau paper mentions as a direction for improvement that one could "add more systematic checks to the simulator to ensure unique outcomes").
+I have not been able to figure out the discrepancy by inspection, but I believe this may be a case where there is not a unique correct outcome (indeed, the original [τ-bench paper](https://arxiv.org/pdf/2406.12045) mentions as a direction for improvement that one could "add more systematic checks to the simulator to ensure unique outcomes").
+Similar to [above](#option-2-accept-both-outcomes), if this is the case then it would be motivation to either to put more effort into narrowing down a unique database state, or otherwise accept multiple outcomes.

 ### Takeaway